solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ### Primary Content

-In the above examples, the prompt was fairly open-ended, allowing the LLM to decide what part of its pre-trained dataset was relevant.
+In the above examples, the prompt was open-ended, allowing the LLM to decide what part of its pre-trained dataset was relevant.
 With the primary content design pattern, the input text is divided into two
 parts:

 -   An instruction (action)